vi/rust-nbd/README.md

 rust-nbd
 ---

 [Network block device](https://en.wikipedia.org/wiki/Network_block_device) protocol implementation in Rust.
-For now, only one export and not all features are supported in server.
+Not all features are currently supported in server.

 Accepts a `Read`+`Write`+`Seek` as a data to be exposed in server mode.
 Provides `Read`+`Write`+`Seek` in client mode.
 Underlying connection is `Read`+`Write`, usage of `bufstream` crate is recommended.